-The Supreme Court offers lectures to the public, as well as a Congressional lecture at 2 pm on days when the court is not sitting.
+The Supreme Court offers lectures to the public, as well as a self-guided building tour and visitor film.
 The Congressional lecture is limited to 6 guests maximum.
 Public lecture tickets are offered every hour on the half hour from 9:30am to 3:30pm on Monday through Friday on days that the court is not in sitting.
 Courtroom seating is limited and available on a first-come first-seated basis so please arrive early.

 The Kennedy Center is a hub of cultural activity in Washington, DC that features an unparalleled variety of theatrical and musical performances each year.
 Walk up tours are given from 10am to 5pm Monday through Friday and 10am to 1pm on Weekends.
 Tours are typically 1 hour in length.
 Additionally, there is a free concert at 6pm every evening.
 For information on performances at the Kennedy Center, please visit their website at http://www.kennedy-center.org/